training@oraclesafety.net | (+44) 07788 520642

 The history of permit to work is a history of catastrophic failures in the management of hazardous work.
 It is a history of explosions, fires and deaths that occurred not because the hazards were unknown, but because the systems and disciplines to control them were absent or inadequately applied.
 Understanding that history transforms the permit from a piece of paper into what it actually is: a safety-critical communication and control system.

-Every feature of a modern permit to work the authorisation chain, the isolation requirements, the gas testing, the competency checks exists because, somewhere in industrial history, the absence of that feature contributed to somebody’s death.
+Every feature of a modern permit to work – the authorisation chain, the isolation requirements, the gas testing, the competency checks – exists because, somewhere in industrial history, the absence of that feature contributed to somebody’s death.

 Early Industrial Origins

-The roots of permit to work lie in heavy industry of the late nineteenth and early twentieth centuries: coal mines, iron and steel plants, chemical works, and the early oil refineries.
+The roots and history of permit to work lie in heavy industry of the late nineteenth and early twentieth centuries: coal mines, iron and steel plants, chemical works, and the early oil refineries.
 These were environments where workers regularly encountered hazards that were invisible, unpredictable, and lethal gases, steam under pressure, machinery that could start without warning, and confined spaces where a single mistake could kill a man before he had time to react.

 The early responses to these hazards were informal.
 Verbal instructions passed between foremen and gangs.
 Chalk marks on equipment.
 Simple lock-out arrangements where a worker placed his own padlock on an energy source.
 These approaches worked, in part, for small workforces undertaking relatively simple tasks in predictable environments.
 They were wholly inadequate for the increasingly complex operations that industrial expansion demanded.